frsyuki/spread/doc/operation.md

       4          node07       192.168.0.17:18900      subnet-192.168.000       2     active
       5          node08       192.168.0.18:18900      subnet-192.168.000       2     active

-TODO: See: Changing weight of load balancing
+See: Changing weight of replication-sets

 ### Adding a server to existing replication-set